Year of Publication

 Digital Object Identifier (DOI)

 Sherif, Victoria, "The Voices of Rural High School Youth: Qualitative Secondary Analysis and Youth Leadership Modeling" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 17.